 • Stave Falls Elementary - closed in 2008.
 This school is located in the very west portion of the district, in a rural area.
 It was originally constructed as part of a comprehensive development that never proceeded to construction.
-The disposition of this school is currently under review by the Board of Education.
+The school has a capacity of over 200, but the local area is unlikely to utilize that scale in the near future.
+In January 2018 the Board of Education decided to re-open this school.
+Renovations are ongoing with a plan to open in September of 2019.
+Enrolment is currently underway.